CSC207-UofT/course-project-team-scouts/phase2/design_document.md

 # Phase 2 Design Document

 *Note: This document covers a lot of the same information as the [Phase 1 Design Document](https://github.com/CSC207-UofT/course-project-team-scouts/blob/main/phase1/design_document.md#packaging-strategy).
-In some sections, we include links to what we wrote in the previous phase to avoid reiterating.*
+In some sections, we include links to what we wrote in the previous phase to keep things concise.*

 - [Specification and Walkthrough](#specification-and-walkthrough)
   - [Overview of Changes to Specification](#overview-of-changes-to-specification)